ARMmbed/mbed-client/docs/Introduction.md

 Because this is an asynchronous operation, you will receive the result of this operation through a callback defined in `m2minterfaceobserver.h` in your application.

+_Success_

 If the register operation is successful and the client can register all your resources to mbed DS, your application will receive the following callback:

 ```
 void object_registered(M2MSecurity *server_object, const M2MServer& server)
 ```

-The `M2MSecurity *server_object` specifies to which mbed DS instance the client has just registered and `M2MServer &server` contains the data related to mbed DS, including the Short ServerID and the client registration period.
+The `M2MSecurity *server_object` specifies to which mbed Device Server instance the client has just registered and `M2MServer &server` contains the data related to mbed Device Server, including the Short ServerID and the client registration period.

+_Failure_

 If the registration operation fails for some reason, you will receive the following callback: